-The first 2015 Mardi Gras parades are scheduled to get underway Saturday, January 31 in Ocean Springs, Orange Grove, Pascagoula, and Pass Christian.
-Carnival season finishes up on February 17 with Fat Tuesday day parades in Bay St. Louis and Biloxi, concluding with the night parade in Gulfport.
+The first 2016 Mardi Gras parade is scheduled to get underway Saturday, January 23 in Pass Christian.
+Carnival season finishes up on February 9 with Fat Tuesday day parades in Bay St. Louis and Biloxi, concluding with the night parade in Gulfport.

 Saturday, January 10, 2015 @ 9:00AM - 3rd Annual Running for the Beads.
 Kick off the 2015 Mardi Gras season with a 5K run or 1 mile fun run.
 Food, drinks, and entertainment will be provided after the race.
 Prize given for the best costume.
 Location: Dr. Frank Gruich, Sr. Community Center, 591 Howard Ave, Biloxi.
 Must be registered by 8:45AM.
 Hosted by the Gulf Coast Carnival Association.